rjkd81/Hello-World/README.md

 # Hello-World
-just cruising and lookiing around to learn and educate myself
+just cruising and looking around to learn and educate myself